Aman10Verma/Assessment/README.md

 # Project Title

 A CRUD application for managing user data with an added login feature.
 The project ensures secure password storage using the bcrypt module.
-It demonstrates the implementation of essential operations like Create, Read, Update, and Delete, along with user authentication.
+It demonstrates the implementation of essential operations like Create, Read, Update, and Delete.
 ## Run and Test Instructions

 ### Running the Application